Tnkln99/Weather/README.md

 # Weather
- Weather app I am making using MVVM architecture and view model using openweatherapp API to get the data from internet.
+ Weather app I am making using MVVM architecture using openweatherapp API to get the data from internet.